 A basic DMM works with energized and de-energized electrical circuits and measures alternating current (AC), AC voltage, direct current (DC), DC voltage, resistance, continuity and diodes.
 Advanced models also measure capacitance, frequency, temperature, pressure and vacuum (special accessories are required for some of these measurements).
 It’s important to note that anytime you work with current (AC or DC) and voltage you need to use extreme caution.
 To avoid catastrophic consequences, safe practices must be followed whenever working with electricity.

-Applications include electrical engineering design, maintenance, quality control, and inspection, and any application requiring electrical servicing and diagnostic testing.
+There are broad applications for the use of DMMs particularly for processes involving electrical engineering design, maintenance, quality control, inspection and any application requiring electrical servicing and diagnostic testing.

 Autoranging, or dialing, is also a useful multimeter feature.
 It allows the user to quickly move from the instruments various measuring scales while maintaining accurate readings.

 Another important consideration to take into account when selecting a DMM is whether it is a True RMS (root mean square) meter.
 The typical DMM is not a True RMS meter and as a result it will produce misleading voltage readings when used to measure anything other than DC signals or pure sine wave AC signals.
 True RMS meters allow non-sinusoidal AC signals to be accurately measured.